JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * The bundled Kotlin compiler (used in TeamCity DSL) and Dokka (the documentation engine for Kotlin) was updated to version 1.9.22.
 * The [internal HSQLDB database](supported-platforms-and-environments.md#Databases) was updated to version 2.7.2.
 Note that this database should not be used for actual production purposes.
 * The bundled dotCover tool has been updated to version 2023.3.3.
 * The [Jersey](https://eclipse-ee4j.github.io/jersey/) library used by [TeamCity REST API](rest-api.md) was updated to version 2.41.
 This change does not affect regular REST API users.
-However, since version 2.41 exhibits significant changes compared to the previous 1.19 (for example, the modified dependency injection logic), this update may require a notable rework of your custom TeamCity plugins' code.
+However, since version 2.41 exhibits significant changes compared to the previous 1.19 (for example, the modified dependency injection logic), 3rd-party TeamCity plugins that rely on REST API (for example, a highly popular [tcWebHooks](https://github.com/tcplugins/tcWebHooks)) may become incompatible with the updated TeamCity server.